hwanggu-corgi/hwanggu-log/update.md

 ### October 21st, 2020
 1. Corgi 바나나 당 충전 완료♥♥!!
 2. Corgi add progress #2 on exercise 8, CSC 369♥♥
+    - Corgi working on question 3
-    - Question 2
+    - Corgi completed question 2
-    - Question 1
+    - Corgi completed question 1
 3. [on hold] Corgi add progress #267 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
         - Corgi working on adding code #85